Nigella Lawson: Forever Summer (Style Network's)

 A work in progress toward being a better disciple.

 I am a happily married father of one daughter and one son I was born in the UK but grew up in Australia after age seven.
-I am currently working and living in Malaysia.
 My wife was born in Sth Africa and our daughter in Australia so we are four people from four countries.

 I am a long time Christian but have only recently really began to understand what that means.